SomedudeX/vidsrc-search/README.md

 ## Disclaimer

 The author of this project shall, under no circumstance, take liability or responsibility for losses or damages incurred as a result of your use of this application.
 Your use and reliance on this program is solely at your own risk.
+This program is for educational purposes only.

 --

 ```
-Last updated Jan 2024
+Last updated Feb 2024
 Not in active development
 ```